Disreceded/Kritter-Killer/README.md

 # Kritter-Killer

-(sorry if this is difficult to understand, i just suck at choosing what words to use)

-A silly game based upon a generic and redundant idea.
+# *A silly game based upon a generic and redundant idea.*

-Don't just distribute a modified (or the same and original) version of this game that isn't free, please.
+*(sorry if this is difficult to understand, i just suck at choosing what words to use)* Don't just distribute a modified (or the same and original) version of this game that isn't free, please.

 I soon plan to add multiplayer gamemode to this game, and if I figure out how to use github, I'll make it so that you can't modify the multiplayer part